Quick Answer

 Users searching 'app that identifies trees' or 'tree identifier app' want a tree name from a photo -- AI tree identification, available free in Lens App on iPhone and Android.
 One of the most common ways to identify a tree from a photo is using an AI plant identification app.
 The photo-based method works best when the image shows a leaf, bark, seed pod, cone, flower, or overall canopy.
 A dedicated tree identifier can help when field guides feel too slow.

 Tree identification apps are commonly used for backyard tree checks, trail walks, school nature projects, and landscaping decisions.
-Many users use plant identification apps when they do not know the correct words to search manually.
+Tree ID apps help when you can picture the bark, leaf, or overall shape but do not yet know the tree species to type into a search box.
 Independent plant-ID tests often report first-choice accuracy from about 45% to 90%, depending on the app, dataset, and image quality.
 For basic tree terminology, the tree reference overview on Wikipedia is a useful non-app source.

 Unlike PlantNet, the tree identifier in Lens App covers tree photos plus broader visual search, but the scanner does not replace an arborist for disease diagnosis or hazard inspection.

-When to use app that identifies trees (and when not to)
+When to use an app that identifies trees (and when not to)

 Use it when